RosettaCommons/documentation/rosetta_basics/file_types/Residue-Params-file.md

     CONNECT SG # replace SG with your atom's name
     ```

     The location of the connected atom must be specified in the ICOOR region as CONN#, where # is the index of the connection.
 (Connections are numbered from 1, but the backbone connections both count, so your first connecting atom will probably be called CONN3.)
+The atom must then be specified again as a virtual atom, with coordinates identical to your CONN#'s.
 Here is an example with virtual atom "V1" standing in for an atom connecting to sulfur atom "SG":

     ```
     ICOOR_INTERNAL    SG     0.000000   65.900000    1.808803   CB    CA    N
     ICOOR_INTERNAL  CONN3  180.000000   75.000000    1.793000   SG    CB    CA
-    ICOOR_INTERNAL    V1     0.000000   75.000000    1.793000   SG    CB   CONN3 #Same as CONN3
+    ICOOR_INTERNAL    V1     0.000000   75.000000    1.793000   SG    CB   CONN3 # Same as CONN3
     ```

     When determining the pose, Rosetta will do its best to automatically connect up residues with connections that face each other, but you can also do it manually with the [[DeclareBond]] mover.